MSRConnections/Azure-training-course/Content/Introduction/Introduction HOL.md

 In this exercise, you will learn how to open the Azure Portal and view the subscriptions associated with your account.

 1. Open a new browser window and navigate to the Azure Portal at https://portal.azure.com.
-Log in with the user name you received in Exercise 1, Step 6, and the new password you entered in Step 10.
+Log in with the user name you received in Exercise 1, Step 6, and the new password you entered afterward.

 	> If you are automatically logged in to the portal using another Microsoft account, sign out of the portal and **sign in with your new credentials**.